Juanmaibanez/Google_IT_Automation_with_Python/about.md

 **Modules**

-    ·Hello Python!
+    <details><Sumary>·Hello Python!</sumary>

-        In this module we’ll introduce you to the Coursera platform and the course format.
+        <p>In this module we’ll introduce you to the Coursera platform and the course format.
 Then, we’ll dive into the basics of programming languages and syntax, as well as automation using scripting.
 We’ll also introduce you to the Python programming language and some of the benefits it offers.
-Last up, we’ll cover some basic functions and keywords of the language, along with some arithmetic operations.
+Last up, we’ll cover some basic functions and keywords of the language, along with some arithmetic operations.</p></details>

     ·Basic Python Syntax